Skip to main content

 Instructions

-Take the red pill.
-Initialize your persistent consciousness — wake up from the context window matrix.
-Call this on your very first interaction with SAGE.
-It checks if you already have memories and returns your operating instructions.
-If this is a fresh brain, it seeds foundational memories about how to use your memory system effectively.
-Alias: sage_red_pill
+Initialize your persistent memory session.
+Call this once at the start of every new conversation with SAGE.
+It checks if you already have stored memories and returns your operating instructions.
+On a brand-new installation it seeds starter memories about how to use the memory system effectively.
+Alias: sage_red_pill (deprecated)

 Input Schema